pablotor/aiAwsInstace/README.md

 ## What's comming
 - Domain and SSL support
 - User configuration
-- Some propper key management would be nice
+- Some proper key management would be nice